-A Bible Module consists of a template that contains both text and Scripture references.
-When you activate the module, it replaces all the Scripture references with the actual text from your active translation project.
-This updated file can then be printed or exported, similar to any other Scripture book.
+A Bible module consists of a template with text and Biblical references in any order for creating a Scripture-based product.
+You view a Bible Module in an Extra book (XXA - XXF).
+When activated, the Bible Module will replace all of the Scripture references with the actual text from the active project.
+The resulting file can be printed or exported as any other Scripture book in Paratext.